tombedor/tombedor.github.io/resumes/Tom_Bedor_Resume_AI.md

 ## Education
 ### University of Minnesota
-**MS in Bioinformatics and Computational Biology and BS in Neuroscience**
+- MS in Bioinformatics and Computational Biology
+- BS in Neuroscience**